Stanbic IBTC Holdings: Ownership

 The stock of Stanbic IBTC Holdings listed on the NSE, where it trades under the symbol: STANBIC Shareholding in the group's stock is depicted in the table below:

 Governance

-The running of Stanbic IBTC Holding is overseen by a 12-person board of directors (9 non-executive and 3 executive) with Mr. Basil Omiyi as the chairman.
+The running of Stanbic IBTC Holdings is overseen by a seven-person board of directors (five non-executive and two executive).

+The chairman of the Board of Stanbic IBTC Holdings is Sola David-Borha.

+Awards

+It was named the Asset Management Company of the Year in Nigeria 2024 by Global Banking and Finance.